tiby312/broccoli-project/report/src/ch10-api-design.md

 So that's alot of work, but now the user is physically unable to violate the invariants of the tree at compile time and at the same time we do not have a level of indirection.

+The downside to this static protection is the loss of the nice syntactic sugar using a regular `&mut T` would provide.
+The user has to manually extract the mutable inner part by calling `unpack_inner()`.

 ### Knowing the axis at compile time